ProfessionalsAndrew J. Ehrlich

 Andrew served as the articles and commentaries chair of the Harvard Law Review and was an oralist on the winning team of the Ames Court Competition at Harvard Law School in 2000.
-Andrew was recognized in the 2018 edition of Chambers USA in the Litigation: Securities (NY) category and is recommended by The Legal 500 in Securities Litigation – Defense.
+Andrew is ranked in the 2022 edition of Chambers USA in the Litigation: Securities (NY) category and is recommended by The Legal 500 in Securities Litigation – Defense.